Patterson-UTI Energy Inc. [PTEN] – Is this a dead cat bounce or the beginning of a bull run?

 Patterson-UTI Energy Inc. [NASDAQ:PTEN]: Analyst Rating and Earnings

-Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
-As it relates to Patterson-UTI Energy Inc. [PTEN], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 3/30/2020.
+Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
+When it comes to Patterson-UTI Energy Inc. [PTEN], the most recently available average analyst rating is from the quarter that ends in 3/30/2020.
 On average, stock market experts give PTEN an Hold rating.
-The average 12-month price forecast for this stock is $3.56, with the high estimate being $5.00, the low estimate being $1.00 and the median estimate amounting to $2.50.
-This is compared to its latest closing price of $3.60.
+The average 12-month price forecast for this stock is $3.09, with the high estimate being $5.00, the low estimate being $1.00 and the median estimate amounting to $2.50.
+This is compared to its latest closing price of $3.26.

 Fundamental Analysis of Patterson-UTI Energy Inc. [PTEN]